isaiah/transit-erlang/README.md

 Default type mapping
 --------------------

 We currently handle the types in the given table with the given mappings.

-Of notable omissions:
+*Rationale for the mapping*: The problem we face in Erlang w.r.t transit is that we can't really map external data directly into `atom()` types.
+The reason is the atom-table is limited and an enemy can easily outrun it.
+Other language implementations are not with this limit, so they will just use keywords as they go along, ignoring all limitations of them in Erlang.
+Thus, we opt for a solution where the low-level mapping is to map a lot of things into binary types, but tag them as we do so to discriminate them.

+We chose to handle a "naked" `binary()` as an UTF-8 string.

+We are currently not able to support:

 * Link types